 4. Next up on the list is using the oceans.
 For instance, water tides shift daily and waves are nonstop day and night.
 Some places even get massive powerful waves on a regular basis, such as around Hawaii.
 Also, unlike solar power, waves provide both day and night.
 What if you were to use that to run underwater generators for electricity?

-Much like wind turbines for birds, these can be deadly to fishes.
+Much like wind turbines for birds, these can be deadly to fish.
 There are also larger fishes and mammals like whales that may have limited sight so they may not see the spinning tide generators.
 Perhaps you might be able to put safety nets or walls to block out water animals from reaching these tidal farms.
 Another issue is animals that rely on acoustics for communication and movement, such as dolphins, would also be in danger as these spinning generators would generate underwater vibrations as they rotate.
 Perhaps you can build away from where dolphins normally dwell.
-I would say animals is only true issue (these would also require regular cleaning & maintenance but what energy source does not require maintenance?)
-Overall, it is a great energy source that must be used more than things like coal & oil that ultimately do significant more damage to people & all other animals than water turbines would to fishes.
+I would say animals are the only true issue (these would also require regular cleaning & maintenance but what energy source does not require maintenance?)
+Overall, it is a great energy source that must be used more than things like coal & oil which ultimately do significantly more damage to people & all other animals than water turbines would to fish.

 Overall, I think it is still worth the money.
 As transmitting electricity gets more efficient over time, the system can be upgraded every few years or so until it pays for itself through effectiveness & clean renewable energy.